davekinkead/thesis/chapters/03-questioning-the-jury-theory/lit-review.md

 Lit review on relaxing assumptions:

 > Recently, there have been several attempts to generalize the popular version of CJT.
-Berg (1993a,b) and Ladha (1992, 1995) relax the indepen- dence assumption and allow for correlated votes.
+Berg (1993a,b) and Ladha (1992, 1995) relax the independence assumption and allow for correlated votes.
 Grofman et al. (1983), Owen et al. (1989) and Paroush (1998) consider distribution-free team members' competence levels.
 Austen-Smith et al. (1996) analyze the case of insincere voting, and Louis et al. (1996) extend the dichotomous setup to a polychotomous one.
 The common denominator of all these studies is that they formulate only su cient conditions for the above Condorcet's belief.

 > We adopt the dichotomous choice model with independent and sincere voting, but without any restrictions on the distribution of the decisional competence of the team members. p482